hpc2n/gpu-course/hands-ons/4.advanced/1.lu/README.md

     The first program argument defines size of the matrix `A` and the second program argument defines the block size.

  3. Copy the `blocked.cu` to a new file called `managed.cu`.
-Modify the program such that the matrix `A` is allocated using managed memory.
+Modify the `managed.cu`program such that the matrix `A` is allocated using managed memory.
 Align the leading dimension (`ldA`) to 256 bytes (32 doubles).

     Compile and test you modified program.

- 4. Modify the program such that is uses the cuBLAS library to perform the TRSM and GEMM operations.
+ 4. Modify the `managed.cu` program such that is uses the cuBLAS library to perform the TRSM and GEMM operations.
 You can use the CHECK_CUBLAS_ERROR macro for error checking (see `common.h`).
 Also, see the earlier hands-on [1.basics/4.managed](../../1.basics/4.managed).

     More information:
      - https://docs.nvidia.com/cuda/cublas/index.html#cublas-lt-t-gt-trsm
      - https://docs.nvidia.com/cuda/cublas/index.html#cublas-lt-t-gt-gemm

-    Remember to `cudaDeviceSynchronize()` before the host accesses any data.
+    Remember to call `cudaDeviceSynchronize()` before the host accesses any data.
 You must do this in **two** different locations on the code.

     Compile and test you modified program.
 Write down your runtime.

  5. Copy the `managed.cu` to a new file called `manual1.cu`.
-Modify the program such that the matrix is allocated and transferred **without** using managed memory.
+Modify the `manual1.cu`program such that the matrix is allocated and transferred **without** using managed memory.
 Turn the `simple_lu` function into a single-threaded kernel.

     Compile and test you modified program.
 Write down your runtime.

  6. Copy the `manual1.cu` to a new file called `manual2.cu`.
-Modify the program such that
+Modify the `manual2.cu` program such that

      - the diagonal block is copied to a page locked memory buffer,